Grey-faced sengi: Taxonomy

-The grey-faced sengi is a species of the elephant shrew or sengi family, belonging to the genus Rhynchocyon.
+The grey-faced sengi is a species of the sengi or elephant shrew family (Macroscelididae), belonging to the genus Rhynchocyon.
 Its discovery was announced in 2008.
-Until this species was discovered, only 15 species of elephant shrew were known, with the last living species having been described more than a century ago (the eastern rock elephant shrew, Elephantulus myurus).
+Until this species was discovered, only 15 species of sengi were known, with the last living species having been described more than a century ago (the eastern rock sengi, Elephantulus myurus).
 The event therefore represents a rare discovery, not only for these animals, but also for mammals in general.
 The creature was found living in a small community in the high-altitude Ndundulu Forest in Tanzania's Udzungwa Mountains, an isolated area of great biodiversity, where a number of other new species have been discovered, including the Udzungwa partridge, a species of monkey called the kipunji, and several species of amphibians and reptiles.

-This new species was first seen when caught on film in 2005 by Francesco Rovero of the Museum of Natural Sciences in Trento, Italy, who set up camera traps and captured an unfamiliar elephant shrew.
+This new species was first seen when caught on film in 2005 by Francesco Rovero of the Museum of Natural Sciences in Trento, Italy, who set up camera traps and captured an unfamiliar sengi.
 The results were sent to Galen Rathbun of the California Academy of Sciences.
 Rathbun, unable to identify the shrew, went on a two-week expedition with Rovero in March 2006 to search for specimens of the shrew.
 During the expedition, the zoologists were surprised by rain, though it was supposed to be the dry season.
 They then found the animal was larger than they had expected, and the traps they had brought would not contain it.
 Instead, they had to use traditional twine snares.
 "This is one of the most exciting discoveries of my career," Rathbun said.
 "It is the first new species of giant elephant-shrew to be discovered in more than 126 years.
 From the moment I first lifted one of the animals into our photography tent, I knew it must be a new species not just because of its distinct coloring, but because it was so heavy!"

 Rathbun, Rovero, and coauthors published their description of the species in an issue of the British Journal of Zoology.
 The new species was given the binomial name Rhynchocyon udzungwensis (meaning 'snouted dog from Udzungwa'), and the English name grey-faced sengi from its physical characteristics.

 First captured video in 2007 on Mount Nandango, Tanzania by Tim Balazs and John Lochow was sent to Dr. Rathburn and confirmed to be the first video.
 Mount Nandango in roughly 400 km from the Rathburn site.